AlexYodice/VisitorFrameGUI/README.md

 ## Usage

-The software is initiated by creating a new instance of the `VisitorFrame` class.
+The program is initiated by creating a new instance of the `VisitorFrame` class.

 ##ScreenShots:

-The program is initiated by creating a new instance of the `VisitorFrame` class.

 ![image](https://github.com/AlexYodice/VisitorFrame/assets/116100112/8c3099e5-84f6-44b9-a9a1-8e2c082b2a50)